Giant Little Ones: Plot

-Ballas damages Franky’s bike, but is eventually forced to pay for the bike's repair by his parents.
+Ballas damages Franky's bike, but is eventually forced to pay for the bike's repair by his parents.
 Franky steals his bike in retaliation, later claiming to not know the bike's whereabouts.
 Ballas then tries lying to Natasha, saying that Franky is only using her to prove he's straight, but she refuses to believe him.
-When this doesn’t work, he drunkenly confronts Franky outside a convenience store and berates him, beating him up before running away.
-This results in the police being called, to which Natasha overhears Ballas’ confessions to the police and spreads the truth about Ballas and Franky to the entire school.
-Ballas is soon branded as an outcast and is dumped by Jess when she finds out the truth.
+When this doesn't work, he drunkenly confronts Franky outside a convenience store and berates him, beating him up before running away.
+This results in the police being called.

 Franky slowly begins to piece his life back together with the support of Mouse and rejoins the swimming team.
-He also rekindles his relationship with Natasha, much to the regret of Priscilla, having also learned the truth about Franky.
+He also rekindles his relationship with Natasha, much to the chagrin of Priscilla, having also learned the truth about Franky.
 Franky reconnects with Ray, and admits that he is uncertain about his sexuality, as he did not feel uncomfortable during the incident with Ballas.
 Ray, who is gay and only came out long into adulthood, points out that he may not know his full truth yet, but he need not rush to immediately define himself.
 Through this guidance and the support of his family and friends, Franky finds himself confident in moving forward in life.

 Some time later, it is revealed that Franky had broken apart Ballas' bike into parts and hid it away.
 He builds it back together with Ray's help and returns it to Ballas' house, alongside a dog tag necklace Jess gave to Ballas and he had lost during Franky's birthday party.
 As Franky leaves on his bike he fires a flare gun Ballas gave to him as a birthday present, which Ballas and Natasha see from afar.